salmanfareeth/Python-Script-for-Reading-Emails-Using-IMAP-and-POP/README.md

 ## Prerequisites

 Before running the script, ensure you have Python installed on your system.
-This script is compatible with Python 2.x.
+This script is compatible with `Python 2.x`

 ## Getting Started